lukakralj/TouchGlove/README.md

 ## Software setup
 ### Laptop
 1. Open terminal on your laptop.
-2. Navigate to the `server/` folder that you copied from this repository, for example: `cd ~/Documents/server/`.
+2. Navigate to the `laptopApp/` folder that you copied from this repository, for example: `cd ~/Documents/laptopApp/`.
 3. Run `npm i` to install the NodeJs modules.

 ### Dragonboard
 I suggest connecting to the DB through an SSH.
 1. Open terminal on the DB.
 2. Navigate to the `Dragonboard/` folder that you copied from this repository, for example: `cd ~/Documents/Dragonboard/`.
-3. Compile the files by executing `make`.
+3. Compile the files by executing `make` (If make command doesn't work, install it or just copy the second line of the `Makefile` and run it).

-The files are now ready to run, however, we also need to switch the DB into a "slave" mode to work with the USB cable.
+The files are now ready to run.
+However, we also need to switch the DB into a "slave" mode to work with the USB cable.
 Note: after this step the keyboard and mouse might stop working (see [this response][0]).

-4. In terminal execute `sudo modprobe g_serial`.
+4. In terminal, execute `sudo modprobe g_serial`.

 ## Running the application
 ### Laptop
 1. Open terminal on your laptop.
-2. Navigate to the `server/` folder that you copied from this repository, for example: `cd ~/Documents/server/`.
+2. Navigate to the `laptopApp/` folder that you copied from this repository, for example: `cd ~/Documents/laptopApp/`.
 3. Run `npm start`.
-4. Provide your sudo password if prompted.
+4. Provide password, if prompted.
 The application needs to run as root because of communication via the USB.
 5. The application might take a few seconds to finish setting up and starting the webcam.

 ### Dragonboard